GM Fined $35 Million for Recall Delay

 2006-Chevrolet-Cobalt-CoupeGM will pay the maximum $35 million fine to the United States Department of Transportation for delays in the recall of cars with defective ignition switches.
 The defect has been linked to 13 deaths and 32 crashes.

 The fine is the highest civil penalty ever paid as a result of an investigation into recall problems by the National Highway Traffic Safety Administration (NHTSA).
-In a released statement, the Department of Transportation (DOT) said that the GM has also agreed to make “significant and wide-ranging internal changes” in how it monitors safety issues.
+In a released statement, the (DOT) said that the GM has also agreed to make “significant and wide-ranging internal changes” in how it monitors safety issues.

 The DOT reported that GM will need to take part in unprecedented oversight requirements as a result of the findings form the NHTSA’s timeliness investigation regarding the Chevy Cobalt and the automakers’ failure to report a safety defect in a more timely manner.